OEUG99/ColorMixing-Websocket-Game/README.md

 - Food respawns when consumed, but only within the grid.
 You can leave the grid, but there is nothing to do outside it.

-Mixed colors have special abilities...
+Mixed colors have special abilities...-

 purple:
 - change your size to random amount, may be larger or smaller.